Cheap flights to Chiang Rai

 Which Are The Major Tourist Attractions In Chiang Rai?

 A completely different specimen of Buddhist architecture, this temple is blue in colour and rich in embellishments.
-The blue and golden colour combination is a sight for sore eyes.
+The blue and gold colour combination is a sight for sore eyes.
 The white-Buddha statue is a must-see.
 It is a ten-minute drive from the city centre.
 Schedule your trip in a way that a good 3-4 hours can be spent in this temple.
 Avoid binge sightseeing and spend quality time at each temple to absorb its ambience.Wat Phra Kaew:

 This temple dates back to the 14th century and houses the famous Emerald Buddha.
 Chiefly distinguished by its conical buildings, shiny and brass-coloured, the temple extends into several quarters and gardens.
 Take off your shoes and leave the material cares behind.
 One simply cannot travel to Chiang Rai and not visit the Wat Phra Kaew Temple.
 Keep in mind that nobody is allowed to touch the Emerald Buddha!Singha Park: